Print one of eight different sized dots and boxes game printable templates to play the dot game.

 - Someone to play with

-- The second player draws a line between two of the dots.
+- The second player draws a line between two of the dots for the next turn.

 - The players alternate back and forth each drawing one line for each turn.

-- If drawing your line results in forming a box, the player to finish the box marks that box as their own.
+- If the line you draw is the fourth side of a box, the player to finish the box marks that box as their own.
 This is usually done by coloring in the box a certain color or writing an initial in the box.

 - When a player completes a box they get another turn.
 Sometimes a player will have many turns in a row completing boxes before the other player gets a turn again.

-- The player with the most completed boxes at the end of the game wins.
+- The player with the most completed boxes at the end of the game is the winner.

 - Only small boxes between four adjacent dots counts as a box.